Γ-L-Glutamyl-L-cysteine: Occurrence

-GGC occurs in human plasma in the range of 1 – 5 µM and intracellularly at 5 – 10 µM.
+GGC occurs in human plasma in the range of 1 to 5 μM and intracellularly at 5 to 10 μM.
 The intracellular concentration is generally low because GGC is rapidly bonded with a glycine to form glutathione.
 This second and final reaction step in glutathione biosynthesis is catalysed by the activity of the ATP dependent glutathione synthetase enzyme.

 Importance

 GGC is essential to mammalian life.
 Mice that have had the glutamate-cysteine ligase (GCL) gene knocked out do not develop beyond the embryo stage and die before birth.
 This is because GGC is vital for the biosynthesis of glutathione.
 Since the production of cellular GGC in humans slows down with age, as well as during the progression of many chronic diseases, it has been postulated that supplementation with GGC could offer health benefits.
 Such GGC supplementation may also be of benefit in situations where glutathione has been acutely lowered below optimum, such as following strenuous exercise, during trauma or episodes of poisoning.

-Several review articles have been published exploring the therapeutic potential of GGC to replenish glutathione in age related and chronic disease states such as Alzheimer's disease.
+Several review articles have been published exploring the therapeutic potential of GGC to replenish glutathione in age-related and chronic disease states such as Alzheimer's disease.

 GGC is also capable of being a powerful antioxidant in its own right.